seifrajhi/awesome-cilium/README.md

 > A curated list of awesome projects related to Cilium.

-Cilium is an open-source networking project that provides networking and security capabilities for containerized applications, microservices, and virtual machines.
+> Cilium is an open-source networking project that provides networking and security capabilities for containerized applications, microservices, and virtual machines.

-Recently [Cilium](https://cilium.io) launched a great website about eBPF called [ebpf.io](https://ebpf.io/).
+> Recently [Cilium](https://cilium.io) launched a great website about eBPF called [ebpf.io](https://ebpf.io/).
 It serves a similar purpose to this list, with [an introduction to eBPF](https://ebpf.io/what-is-ebpf).

 > Note: Cilium is an exciting piece of technology, and its ecosystem is constantly evolving.
 We'd love help from _you_ to keep this awesome list up to date, and improve its signal-to-noise ratio in anyway we can.
 Please feel free to leave [any feedback](https://github.com/seifrajhi/awesome-cilium/issues).

-Here are some notable projects and concepts related to Cilium:

 ## Contents